FROM

 Middle East.

-suit case, not actually drop but hurled it with so much effort towards the
+suitcase, not actually dropping it, but hurled it with so much effort towards the

 luggage trolley.
 Pulling it out of the conveyor needed even more strength than